It all started in 2014, when I went through the darkest few months of my life.

 While my mind was giving me reasons to freak out, I welcomed it all.
 I was mindful of what was going on, but I didn’t have to react.
 Not all of the time.
 I’m still human.
 I still got caught from time to time.
 But I did my best.

 The more I did this, the more I saw that I was not my feelings or thoughts.
 I was the experiencer of them.
+Or, the experience simply happened.

 It feels like the end of the world, but it isn’t.
-It may be the end of a chapter, but not the end of the book.

 3. Follow Your Heart